Join a competition to train a Large Language Model for mental health data. You don’t need to have trained a Large Language Model before.

-Harmony is often misaligned with human evaluators
+Harmony is sometimes misaligned with human evaluators

 We would like to improve Harmony with a fine tuned large language model.
 We have teamed up with DOXA AI and made an online competition where you can improve on the off-the-shelf LLMs which we are currently using.
 You can win up to £500 in vouchers!
 Click here to join the Harmony matching competition on DOXA AI.